leftlogic/ffconf/src/details/index.md

 Gender neutral and accessible toilets are available on the ground floor near to the exits.

 COVID safety.
-We politely request that all attendees do a lateral flow test within 24 hours of the conference and ask anyone who is showing signs of COVID to please stay at home.
+We politely ask for all attendees to do a lateral flow test within 24 hours of the conference (if possible) and ask anyone who is showing signs of COVID to please stay at home.
 We encourage the use of masks indoors.

 Please also take a moment to review our [COVID policy](https://ffconf.org/covid/)